Monday, August 31, 2015

 View from a tower of Notre-Dame

-At the end of the parvis the soldiers might take an ordinary but enlarged street and a reinforced bridge...
+At the end of the parvis they could take an enlarged street and a reinforced bridge to another greatly enlarged space, the esplanade in front of City Hall:

 "Taking City Hall" (cut) by Amédée Bourgeois, 1831 / zoom